Emergency Response Guide

 With more than 90 percent of the student body living on campus and a manageable campus size, runners would be deployed door-to-door and/or to designated spaces on campus to post flyers and to spread the work directly.

-An externally hosted service (at the NTI Group in Sherman Oaks, Ca.), the Blackboard Connect Service can be used to notify students, faculty, staff and other groups en masse.
-Message delivery formats include cell phones, text messaging, e-mail, voice mail (to cell, home, dorm, and/or office phones) and text-telephone devices to contact persons with hearing or speech disabilities.
-Messages are normally initiated through a Web interface, but the system is also usable from a telephone in the event that network connectivity is disrupted.
+It can be used to notify students, faculty, staff, and other groups en masse.
+Message delivery formats include cell phones, text messaging, email, voice mail (to cell, home, dorm and/or office phones) and text-telephone devices to contact persons with hearing or speech disabilities.
+This service includes reporting mechanisms that can confirm delivery success or failure of a message.
+Messages are normally initiated through a Web interface, but the system is also used from a mobile device.

 The Communications Office coordinates and responds to all media requests and creates and distributes appropriate materials to them via multiple communications and mechanisms.